-NBA Rumors: Lakers ‘Best Lineup’ Features Center LeBron James With Kuzma, Ingram, KCP & Ball, Per ‘The Ringer’
+NBA Rumors: Lakers’ ‘Best Lineup’ Features LeBron James With Kuzma, Ingram, KCP, And Ball, Per ‘The Ringer’

-The Los Angeles Lakers won the biggest prize of the 2018 NBA offseason when they succeeded to acquire LeBron James in the recent free agency.
+The Los Angeles Lakers won the biggest prize of the 2018 NBA offseason when they succeeded in acquiring LeBron James in the recent free agency.
 Unfortunately, they failed to sign another legitimate NBA superstar who can help James bring the Lakers back to title contention next season.
 The 2018 NBA free agency also concluded with the Lakers passing on the opportunity to add DeMarcus Cousins and deciding not to re-sign Julius Randle and Brook Lopez.

-The Lakers will be heading in the training camp with three centers – JaVale McGee, Ivica Zubac, and Moritz Wagner – on their roster.
+The Lakers will be heading into training camp with three centers – JaVale McGee, Ivica Zubac, and Moritz Wagner – on their roster.
 However, none of those big men are ready for the starting role.
-In the past months, there are speculations that the Lakers are planning to use LeBron James as their starting center next season.
+In the last few months, there has been speculation that the Lakers are planning to use LeBron James as their starting center next season.
 The Lakers are reportedly eyeing to create their own version of the Golden State Warriors’ “Death Lineup.”

-Using the strategy that helped the Warriors win multiple NBA championship titles is not impossible for the Lakers.
+Using the strategy that helped the Warriors win multiple NBA titles is not impossible for the Lakers.
 After serving as Coach Steve Kerr’s assistant from 2014 to 2016, Lakers Head Coach Luke Walton definitely knows how to perfectly execute the “Death Lineup.”
-As of now, the first thing that the Lakers need to figure out is who will be joining LeBron James when he plays at the center position.
+The first thing that the Lakers need to figure out is who will be joining LeBron James when he plays at the center position.

 LeBron James and Kevin Durant rapped in a song together and it’s not very good. https://t.co/fUMLqScOiM pic.twitter.com/LhpcL2D67f